mattburnett-repo/e-comm-ui/README.md

 Provides a front end for [e-comm-api](https://github.com/mattburnett-repo/e-comm-api) application.

+The scope of this effort is to implement Minimally Viable Product (MVP) functionality.
+This functionality integrates a front-end UI with a back-end API and Stripe payment processing.

-Users can browse products, add products to a cart, and pay for order using Stripe.
+Users can browse products, add products to a cart, and pay for an order using Stripe.

+To-do items / improvements are listed in the [Issues section](https://github.com/mattburnett-repo/e-comm-ui/issues).

 ## Tech Stack